View essential information and videos about the changes to teaching and learning and campus facilities from September

-In the first two modules, underpinning theory will be explored in relation to simulation, and the range of different potential types and uses of simulation will be examined in relation to existing literature.
+In the first two modules, you will explore underpinning theory in relation to simulation from existing literature and examine the range of different potential types and uses of simulation.

-You will then have the opportunity to specialise in the particular area of clinical education most suited to your own situation and professional interests.
+You will then have the opportunity to specialise in a particular area of clinical education most suited to your own situation and professional interests.
 The choice of potential modules covers curriculum design, technology enhanced learning, and improving practice.